Watchlists & Sanctions: Business Search

 1. Top-Level watchlist_hits (Search-Level)

-watchlist_hits (Search-Level)The top-level watchlist_hits array contains matches for the data you submitted in your search request:
+watchlist_hits (Search-Level)The top-level watchlist_hits array contains matches for the data you submitted in your search request: the business name, alternative names, and officer names you provided.

 {